bentomhall/nih-system/homebrewery/world/player-options.md

 You can expend additional STA to increase the effect.
 For every 2 extra STA you expend, the creature regains additional hit points as if they'd spent an additional hit die.
 \page
-**Command: Hold the Line.** Starting at 7th level, you have become an inspiration to your allies.
+**Command: Hold the Line.** You become an inspiration to your allies.
 As a bonus action on your turn, you can spend 3 STA to issue a command to Hold the Line.
 Any creature of your choice that can see or hear you can immediately use their reaction to end the frightened, charmed, or incapacitated condition on themselves even if they would not otherwise be able to use a reaction due to a condition.
 This automatically ends the unconscious condition when caused by poison or magical sleep.

 In addition, creatures of your choice that can see or hear you have advantage on any saving throws against being or frightened, charmed, or incapacitated for one minute.